benhaotang/OpenDeepResearcher-via-searxng/README.md

    The system passes the aggregated context to the LLM to determine if further search queries are needed.
 New queries are generated if required; otherwise, the loop terminates.

 4. **Final Report Generation:**
    All gathered context is compiled and sent to the LLM to produce a final, comprehensive report addressing the original query.
+And the llm is instructed to properly cite the sources and summarize all the citations into a bibliography list.

 ## Troubleshooting